 The trek stretches for approximately 300 meters with a serene and captivating view of the flora and fauna around.
 The calm and tranquil environment imbibes enthusiasm within the nature-loving trekkers and hence tourists every year are tempted to visit this wonderful place.

-The endpoint of the trek is quite amazing as one is greeted by the glittering sea waters with the flowing waves, the coral reefs, soothing greenery, the sea animals and fish near the shore.
+The endpoint of the trek is quite amazing as one is greeted by the glittering sea waters with the flowing waves, the coral reefs, soothing greenery, the sea animals, and fish near the shore.
 The vastness of the sea with its crystal clear waters generates a positive feeling within, as one gets encompassed by the cool breeze and the scintillating atmosphere in the freshness of the Elephant Beach.
 No doubt it is one of the best coastal trekking routes in India.

 The exotic ambiance of the beach attracts many tourists who want to indulge themselves in the relaxing landscape.
 It’s a wonderful place to trek alongside the mystic sandy shores and the enchanting array of coconut and casuarina trees.
 You can enjoy a quiet evening on the beach while being tranquilized by the stunning views of the sunset.